rootx90/Cyber-Security-Notes/01-CEH-notes/02-Module/13_lecture-M2.md

 			- so all networks gets ON , so port no. 80 is opened by apache
 		- by-default apache will run that "index.html" file on Port no. 80 , but we can change Port no. ✔
 		- STEP 9 : to check whether that page is the one (which is running or not) <br>- STEP 9.1 : run `gedit index.html` <br>- STEP 9.2 : & then change the heading from "Apache2 hAcking" to "Apache2 Debian Default Page" <br>- STEP 9.3 : then run any one of them out of 3 , let's say IP `192.168.224.138:80` <br>output : now page heading will get changed & local page i.e "index.html" will get online
-2. Doing I.G via NetCraft-Extension tool
+2. Practical Work : Doing I.G via NetCraft-Extension tool
 	- STEP 1 : open wscubetech.com & click Netcraft-Extension tool <br> <img src="../notes-pics/02-Module/13_lecture/13_lecture-6-M2.jpg" alt="Pic 1" width="500"/>
 	- STEP 2 : click on "Site Report" btn of Netcraft-Extension tool
 		- output : all the information we'll get which we learned in DNS Topic <br> <img src="../notes-pics/02-Module/13_lecture/13_lecture-7-M2.jpg" alt="Pic 1" width="500"/>
 	- information which are useful in output of STEP 2
 		- Background - is not useful info
-		- in Network section : <br>- Nameserver : which we talked in lecture 5 - in DNS topic i.e NS1 & NS2  , <br>- "Netblock Owner - Amazon Data Services India" - means this site using AWS server , <br>- IPv4 address - of wscubetech <br>- IPv6 address - is not present cuz IPv4 already running for a site  <br>- organisation - which is a address , <br>- DNS admin : we're getting email id of DNS Admin <br>Q : so in further , we'll see from where this DNS admin email leaked ✔<br>- Reserver DNS : telling AWS server's name i.e south-1.compute.amazonaws.com
+		- in Network section : <br>- Nameserver : which we talked in lecture 5 - in DNS topic i.e NS1 & NS2  , <br>- "Netblock Owner - Amazon Data Services India" - means this site using AWS server , <br>- IPv4 address - of wscubetech <br>- IPv6 address - is not present cuz IPv4 already running for a site  <br>- organization - which is a address , <br>- DNS admin : we're getting email id of DNS Admin <br>Q : so in further , we'll see from where this DNS admin email leaked ✔<br>- Reserver DNS : telling AWS server's name i.e south-1.compute.amazonaws.com
 		- in IP delegation section : contains information related to server & where server being changed
 		- in SSL/TLS section : contains basic information<br>- Cipher : means telling algorithm - means on server , which encryption algorithm is used <br>we'll see this information in upcoming lectures
 		- in Certificate Transparency : contains information which algorithm is used
 		- in Hosting History : contains server information <br>-Pic : <img src="../notes-pics/02-Module/13_lecture/13_lecture-8-M2.jpg" alt="Pic 1" width="500"/> <br>- this Pic , telling information about when wscubetech changed/updated the server <br>including IP address & web server but OS remain same <br>- currently IP address u can see in pic & web server : is Apache/2.4.52 Ubuntu - means <br>apache - is a server & it's version 2.4.52 & OS is Ubuntu ✔
 		- & rest below details are not useful

-### 3rd source : gathering "DNS record" for I.G
+### Practical Work : 3rd source : gathering "DNS record" for I.G
 - STEP 1 : go in different websites for DNS record
 - STEP 2 : search `DNS lookup` & open websites like https://nslookup.io & https://digitalocean.com
 - STEP 3 : in "nslookup.io" website , search "wscubetech.com"